 In addition to the 28 credit hours, these course requirements must also be met:

-Cr.
+Course Cr.
 Hrs.

-6
+Writing 6

-12
+Mathematics and/or Science 12

-6
+Social Sciences 6

 The remaining 12 credit hours of electives should be chosen with help from the college apprenticeship coordinator.